-The NASCAR Hall of Fame will reopen to the general public on Wednesday, Sept.
+The NASCAR Hall of Fame reopened to the general public on Wednesday, Sept.
 16 with reduced capacity and enhanced health and safety measures in place.
 A few safety precautions include required face masks or coverings for all guests; a complimentary stylus to accommodate no-touch interactions with touch-screen exhibits; and electrostatic/disinfectant sprayers will be used in high-touch areas.
 Operating hours will be 10 a.m. to 5 p.m.
 Wednesday through Monday, with Tuesdays reserved for private groups and special events (Hot Pass Tuesdays).

 Walk the Magic Carpet